-This corollary shows that $W'(u)$ is a nonnegative distribution on $C^\infty_{\rm c}(0,1)$.
+\end{corollary} \begin{proof} Take $u+\varphi$ as comparison function in Remark~\ref{theorem:2.3}. \end{proof} This corollary shows that $W'(u)$ is a nonnegative distribution on $C^\infty_{\rm c}(0,1)$.
 This nonnegativity yields that $W'(u)$ is even a distribution on $C^0_{\rm c}(0,1)$.
 Thus, by the Riesz representation theorem we find a nonnegative Radon measure $\mu$ such that

 for all $\varphi \in C^\infty_{\rm c}(0,1)$.
 See \cite[Lemma 37.2]{Tartar}.
 We define $\mathcal{N} \subset (0,1)$ by

 Since $u$ and $\psi$ are continuous in $[0,1]$, we see that the set $\mathcal{N}$ is an open, and